mjahmadi/sequelize-historm/README.md

 This project is licensed under the MIT License.

 ## Support
-If you need any assistance or have any questions, feel free to reach out to us at support@example.com.
+If you need any assistance or have any questions, feel free to reach out to us at mohammad.j.ahmadi@gmail.com.
-We hope you find the Sequelize History plugin useful for your project!
+We hope you find the Sequelize Historm plugin useful for your project!
 Happy coding!